Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 Hot Springs Historic Trail

-I would have loved to do this hike in the desert.
+I would have loved to do the Mule Ears Spring Trail, a popular hike in the desert.
 However, I’ll save it for a cooler time of year.
 This is a moderate 3.8-mile hike in the desert starting on the Ross Maxwell Scenic Drive.